Week 2 April 8, 2022

-I always like April, because the day of the month tells me where I should be reading every day in each book.
+I always like the month of April, because the day of the month tells me where I should be reading every day in each book.

 Notes on Genesis

-Opening up the ark and stepping out into a brand, new world must have been overwhelmingly exhilarating as well as terrifying.
+Opening up the ark and stepping out into a brand new world must have been overwhelmingly exhilarating as well as terrifying.
 Everything new.
-Everything else dead and gone.
+Everything else (and everyone else) dead and gone.
 The lay of the land was most likely severely transformed.
 I personally think the mountains were formed during this storm, and that would have been something to see for the first time!

 Birds are significant throughout the Bible.
 In Jesus’ parables, they were indications of evil (see Matthew 13.4).
-Yet the Holy Spirit came down descended “like a dove” at Jesus’ baptism (Matthew 3.16).
+Yet the Holy Spirit came down descending “like a dove” at Jesus’ baptism (Matthew 3.16).

 In the story of Noah, the raven settled sooner than the dove.
 This because the raven would have scavenged a carcass.
 A dove, being a clean animal, would not do this.